Dave Buehrer Guitar Lessons

-Dave's strengths as an instructor are rooted in over 35 years of guitar experience, coupled with his gifts of patience, encouragement, flexibility, and love for many styles of music.
+Dave's strengths as an instructor are rooted in over 40 years of guitar experience, over 19 years teaching, and the fact that he is patient, encouraging, flexible, and loves many styles of music.
 He offers custom-designed guitar lessons to fit his students' needs and interests from beginner to advanced, acoustic or electric, music theory or those just wanting to learn to play their favorite songs.
+Dave is also very good at filling in the gaps and organizing information students gather from YouTube and the internet.
+This saves time and frustration.
 He teaches ages 5 to adult.

 "I am all about he song.
 Most of the guitar we hear in music is not flashy and acrobatic.
 I like well constructed parts that contribute to the song as a whole.
 Well written songs and performances from past and current artists are my main influences."

 What Dave offers:

 Lead guitar, Rhythm guitar, Fingerstyle, Vocal Accompaniment, Performance, Improvisation, Jamming Skills, Reading Music, Music Theory, Chord Theory, Scales and Exercises, Songwriting, Recording and Production, Guidance In Equipment Selection.

 Your first guitar lesson with me might include the following: